emtpb/plutho/README.md

 - Make explicit time solving scheme in nonlinear simulation faster by using matrix inversion
 - Add functionality for multiple materials in the MaterialManager class
-- Rework the simulation **kwargs parameters for the SingleSimulation and the CoupledSimulation
 - Update example files